wperron/wperron.io/content/about.md

 Hi!
 I'm a software engineer currently living in Montréal, Canada 🍁.
 I'm particularly interested in building highly-available, highly-distributed systems and anything cloud-related.
-Right Now I'm working with Ubisoft on monitoring solutions and contributing to [Deno](https://deno.land/) in my spare time.
+Right Now I'm working with [Deno](https://deno.land/), focusing mostly on the [Deploy](https://deno.com/deploy) serverless platform.
-During my (admitedly short) career, I've had to opportunity to lead multiple interesting projects, ranging from migrating from svn to Git, slowly rewriting legacy applications with more modern and resilient technology and infrastructure, and have been at the forefront of company-wide shift from waterfall to agile and DevOps methodologies.

 I also play guitar in my spare time and have two lovely cats (which I will most _definitely_ tell you all about if you ever meet me in person).